Kalyan Chaubey: Playing career

 Chaubey graduated from Tata Football Academy in 1995.
 He played as a goalkeeper and won the award – "Indian Goalkeeper of the Year" – in 1997–98 and 2001–02.
 He was member of the Indian teams at U-17 Asian Youth Championship 1994 in Iran and U-20 Asian Youth Championship 1996 in South Korea in 1996, the India national team from 1999 to 2006.

 He was part of the Indian team that won the SAFF Championship twice.
 He played the National Championship (Santosh Trophy) for five different states of Jharkhand, West Bengal, Goa, Punjab and Maharashtra.
 He played for Mohun Bagan AC, East Bengal FC, Salgaocar SC, Mahindra United, JCT Phagwara, and Mumbai FC as a goalkeeper.
 He had a short loan spell at Bangladesh Muktiyodha, Dhaka.
 He also played for East Bengal and Mohun Bagan from 1996 to 2000.
 In 2002, he trialled for the German club 2.
 Bundesliga side Karlsruher SC, and Verbandsliga Württemberg outfit VfR Heilbronn.

-Post-playing career
+Post-football career

 After his retirement as a footballer, he had a brief modelling career.
 He also worked as a sports commentator and analyst for Sony, Ten TV and Start Sports Network for tournaments like Calcutta Football League and the Indian Super League.
 He was the CEO of Mohun Bagan academy from 2010 to 2013.
 He was also a co-ordinator for the GOALZ Project 2012, developed by Kolkata Police and British Council, to support underprivileged children.

+Sports administrative career

 AIFF President and IOA Joint Secretary

 On 2 September 2022, Chaubey was elected as the President of the All India Football Federation after his 33–1 victory over former India international footballer Bhaichung Bhutia.
 On 28 November 2022, he was elected unopposed as the join secretary of the Indian Olympic Association.
 He is also functioning as the acting CEO of the IOA till the appointment of the post.